Ryndine/movie_etl_database/README.md

 # Movie ETL & Database

 ## Objective:
-Clean wikipedia and kaggle data in order to create a database for analysis.
+Create an ETL script that can clean wikipedia and kaggle data, then load the cleaned data into PostgreSQL for further analysis.

 ## Tools & databases used:
 - Python